gradual-verification/infer-gv-data/disagreement.md

   `instanceof`, which [prevents a null dereference][instanceof].
 - _complicated check_: The variable is safe, but for complicated control-flow reasons.
+- _eradicate parameter_: Eradicate seems to give tons of false positives about passing parameters so I'm just gonna start ignoring these.
+- _eradicate test_: Eradicate seems to give tons of false positives in tests so I'm just gonna start ignoring these.
 - _fine inconsistent annotation_: An overridden annotation is marked as inconsistent, but it isn't used in an unsafe way.
 - _initialized elsewhere_: The two fields aren't initialized in a constructor,